Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 The Basics to Buying Your First Straight Razor

 The most common recommendation for buying your first straight razor is not to buy a cheap one.
 We agree.
-You get what you pay for and we would not recommend buying any straight razor under $100.
+You get what you pay for.
+We would not recommend purchasing any straight razor for under $100.
 We guarantee you will get a butter knife on a stick.
-Don't waste your money and definitely stay away from most no-name razors on Amazon.com.
+Don't waste your money and avoid most no-name razors on Amazon.com.

-A traditional straight razor for a newcomer has to fill quite a few tasks.
+A traditional straight razor for a newcomer has to fill several tasks.
 It needs to be forgiving so you don’t get cut, provide a smooth shave, stay razor-sharp to keep your chin as bare as the day you were born, and make you look as suave as 007 agent.

-There aren't that many quality straight razor brands out there in the world.
-But don't worry, Grown Man Shave carries all the best brands.
-In our opinion, after trying thousands of razors, the best razors are made in Germany and France.
+After trying thousands of razors, we believe the best are made in Germany and France.
 The only other brand that we like that has been making some quality razors at the lower end of the market is Naked Armor.
-Most of their razors are priced between $100 - $200 and they come with some exceptional guarantees.
-However, if you are ready to spend more dough we really like the Thiers Issard brand for amazing straight razors.
+Most of their razors are priced between $100 and $200 and have exceptional guarantees.
+However, if you are ready to spend more money, we like the Thiers Issard brand for excellent straight razors.

 How do you make the right decision?

-Everything you need to know to buy your first straight razor and the key to understanding the rest is contained below.
-We’ll go through what types of razors available.
+Below is everything you need to know to buy your first straight razor and the key to understanding the rest.
+We’ll go through the types of razors available.
 Maybe you want a Shavette to start?
-Don't even know what that is—keep reading and we'll walk you through the matrix of wet shaving.
+If you don't even know what that is, keep reading, and we'll walk you through the matrix of wet shaving.

 Straight Razor Anatomy and straight razor features